Here's what to know about the online game, including how to play Wordle and where to find Wordle online.

 Josh Wardle, a software engineer based in Brooklyn, created the game for his partner, Palak Shah, who loves word puzzles, and named it Wordle as a play on his last name, according to The New York Times.
 Their relatives soon began playing it, too, and they loved it so much that Wardle decided to release the game publicly in October.

 During the first few weeks, only a handful of people played the game, which is free and features no ads or fancy graphics.
 But over the next few months, the game exploded in popularity, with more than 300,000 people logging on to solve the daily Wordle puzzle, according to the Times.

 On Feb.
 1, the Times announced it had purchased Wordle for a price "in the low seven-figures."
 The Times said the game would remain free to play and that no changes would be made to its gameplay.

 However, there was speculation on social media that the game may soon move behind the Times' subscription paywall.

 The premise of Wordle is simple; players have six tries to guess a five-letter mystery word.
 Each time you guess a word, the game tells you which (if any) of the letters you have guessed are correct — and if they’re in the correct place in the answer.

 The game can be accessed daily on the Wordle website.

 The game also tells you if you’ve guessed a letter that is in the mystery word, but in a different spot.

 Each puzzle is played once per day, and it includes a way for people to share their results on social media without revealing the current day’s answer.

-Here's the what a solved game looks like:
+Here's the what a solved game from Jan.
+5 looks like: